 To get your camera set up for back button focus you will need to go into your custom controls.
 Luckily we have produced two more videos that will take you through this process step by step.
 These are linked below and you can work through them to get set up.

-Please bear in mind that not all cameras are able to set up back button focus in the custom controls so please visit the Canon, Sony, Nikon, Olympus or Fuji websites or your brand of choice for more info.
+Please bear in mind that not every camera model is able to set up back button focus in the custom settings so please visit the Canon, Sony, Nikon, Olympus or Fuji websites or your brand of choice for more info.

 Changing what is probably the habit of a lifetime is always going to feel strange at the beginning.
 This is where you have to do some retraining of your muscle memory.
 One very big piece of advice that we always give our clients wanting to give BBF is the following.

 Please make all the changes and practice enough with the new set-up before you travel to Botswana to see us.
 Often we run out of time before we depart on our safari and you may have only changed the settings and not used Back Button Focus in the field.

 Even if you only get to spend an hour or two photographing birds in your garden or the local park this will do wonders for your muscle memory.
 Soon you will instinctively know that when you press the shutter button it will only activate the shutter.
 You will have retrained your brain and very few people who try BBF go back.
 It really is a game-changer and here is why.